 Enter Your Vehicle

 To be a part of this category, please indicate your interest clearly on the entry form and attach a photograph of the vehicle for the Organisers consideration.
 Traditionally, Preservation entrant vehicles are flagged off among the first at the Start to facilitate their arrival at the National Motor Museum for judging.

-The original condition of the vehicle must be substantially unaltered from original delivery, but may show signs of sympathetic use.
-Please note that while entrants are encourage to wear period-correct attire when accompanying their vehicle NO judging points are awarded for attire in this category.
+The original condition of the vehicle must be substantially unaltered from original delivery but may show signs of sympathetic use.
+Please note that while entrants are encouraged to wear period-correct attire when accompanying their vehicle NO judging points are awarded for attire in this category.

 There will be only one overall winner, however, if in the opinion of the judges no vehicle satisfies the required standards, no award will be made.
 All finalists receive a certificate and the overall winner receives the Preservation Trophy.

 - All vehicles must comply with the conditions of entry.

 - A photo which clearly displays your vehicle as it will be shown on the day must be submitted with your entry form.
 Additional photographs may be requested by the Organisers.

 - Vehicles must be presented for judging at the National Motor Museum, Birdwood in the allocated judging area.
 Drivers/riders must stay with their vehicle until judging is completed.

 - Shortlisted finalists may be asked to relocate their vehicles to a display area at some point after judging is completed.